 3) Scalping

-Brian recommends “scalping” warm-season grasses like zoysia or Bermuda to start the season.
-While it may seem like you’re killing your grass when doing so, he says it’s just the opposite.
-Removing old growth by cutting your lawn super low will allow sunlight in, which warms root systems and soil temperatures up.
-Brian also suggests bagging your clippings so sunlight, fertilizer, and water will properly penetrate your lawn’s soil.
+Brian recommends “scalping” warm season grasses like zoysia or Bermuda to start the season.
+While it might seem like you’re killing your grass when doing so, he says it’s just the opposite.
+Removing old growth by cutting your lawn super low will allow sunlight in, which warms up root systems and soil temperatures.
+Brian also suggests bagging your clippings so sunlight, fertilizer, and water properly penetrate your lawn’s soil.